 Are Exact Match Domains Still Worth Buying for SEO?

-Short answer: no. Here's the full picture.
+No. Here's the full picture.

-If you've ever gotten an email saying something like "we noticed your business doesn't own yourserviceyourcity.com — act now before a competitor snatches it up," you've been cold-pitched on an exact match domain.
-This guide explains what that actually means for your search rankings — and spoiler, it's not much.
+If you've ever gotten an email saying something like "we noticed your business doesn't own yourserviceyourcity.com.
+Act now before a competitor snatches it up," you've been cold-pitched on an exact match domain.
+This guide explains what that actually means for your search rankings.
+And spoiler, it's not much.

 What Is an EMD?

-An exact match domain is a domain name that contains your target keyword verbatim —
+An exact match domain is a domain name that contains your target keyword verbatim. like bestplumberdenver.com.
+They were once a known SEO shortcut.

 That shortcut no longer exists.